- Three Garages & Private Parking

 - Double Glazing

-Tor-Feu is the most charming and unique three-bedroom double upper flat situated in an elevated position overlooking the principal Borders town of Galashiels.
+Tor-Feu is the most charming and unique three/four-bedroom double upper flat situated in an elevated position overlooking the principal Borders town of Galashiels.
 Only a short distance from the Borders railway station which runs to Edinburgh, it has fabulous views and a superb backdrop onto Buckholm Hill.

 The versatile configuration provides a flexible and spacious home, but with the possibility of a self-contained one bedroom flat, on the second floor.